 Misdiagnosing Adult ADHD as anything but ADHD is all too common when a clinician fails to understand ADHD.
 The risk is going by what a behavior “looks like”.
 As should be no surprise, living with unrecognized ADHD for a few decades can result in enormous fallout that “looks like” depression and anxiety disorders.

-What happens when a parent seeks to spare a child the ADHD “label”—but unwittingly sets up the child for lifelong struggle and even years of misdiagnosing Adult ADHD as something else?
+In childhood, this often happens because a parent seeks to spare a child the ADHD “label”.
+Yet, they unwittingly set up the child for lifelong struggle as Adult ADHD continues to be misdiagnosed as something else.
 I’ve heard many variations on this story.
-In this post, I share a guest essay on this topic.
+In this post, I share one guest essay on this topic.